RRNunes/RRNunes/README.md

 # Hello, I'm Katyanne Roberta Nunes 👋

 Currently pursuing a degree in Computer Science, with a focus on backend development using Java and the Spring Framework.
-I am familiar with tools such as Git, JUnit, PostgreSQL, Maven, and Gradle, and I am seeking my first professional opportunity to apply my knowledge in real-world projects.
+I am familiar with tools such as Git, PostgreSQL, Maven, and Gradle, and I am seeking my first professional opportunity to apply my knowledge in real-world projects.
 Committed to continuous learning and contributing to collaborative teams.

 <!--
 **RRNunes/RRNunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.